Iteo/audoma/docs/usage.rst

         filterset_class = CarFilter
         search_fields = ["=manufacturer", "name"]

-| Audoma extends documenting filters by two main features.
+| Audoma extends documenting filters with two main features.

 | Additional enum documentation in field description:
 | In `drf-spectacular`, enums are being shown only as values possible to pass to the filter.
-| With audoma you also get a display field of a choice, this may be useful to show display value
+| With audoma, you also get a display field of a choice, this may be useful to show display value
 | in a drop-down for example.
 This is being shown as mapping value - field

 | The next feature is schema extension which is not visible in swagger or redoc frontend.
 | This schema extension is :ref:`x-choices`.
 Which provides mapping for filter values.
-| Passing x-choices in schema allows frontend developer to use mapping to show display/value fields
+| Passing x-choices in schema allows frontend developers to use mapping to show display/value fields
-| without looking into field description.
+| without looking into a field description.

 Validators